CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 ####Other Commands
 Some of the available commands are:

-+ `env --setAsync` - Sets the execution mode to be synchronous or asynchronous.
++ `env --setAsync` - Sets the execution mode to be synchronous (`false`) or asynchronous (`true`).
 By default the execution mode is synchronous, meaning only one flow can run at a time.

 	```bash
 	slang>env --setAsync true